reactive/data-client/website/versioned_docs/version-5.0/guides/nested-response.md

 Say you have a foreignkey author, and an array of foreign keys to contributors.

-First we need to model what this will look like by adding members to our [Resource][1] defintion.
+First we need to model what this will look like by adding members to our [Resource][1] definition.
 These should be the primary keys of the entities we care about.

 Next we'll provide a definition of nested members in the [schema][3] member.